septentrio-gnss/septentrio_gnss_driver/README.md

     - default: `4`
   - `use_GNSS_time`:  `true` if the ROS message headers' unix epoch time field shall be constructed from the TOW (in the SBF case) and UTC (in the NMEA case) data, `false` if those times shall be constructed by the driver via the time(NULL) function found in the `ctime` library
 - Planned Parameters Configuring Communication Ports and Processing of GNSS Data
-  - `use_sbf`: `true` in order to request SBF blocks, `false` to request NMEA sentences
-    - NMEA sentences are standardized (except for the proprietary NMEA sentences) and easier to parse, yet SBF blocks contain either more detailed or complementary information.
-    - default: `true`
   - `navsatfix_with`: determines whether the published message [`sensor_msgs/NavSatFix.msg`](https://docs.ros.org/kinetic/api/sensor_msgs/html/msg/NavSatFix.html) is constructed from the SBF blocks `PVTGeodetic` and `PosCovGeodetic`, or from the NMEA sentences GGA and GSA via a covariance estimation algorithm, which postprocesses dilution of precision (DOP) data
     - must be one of `"SBF"` or `"NMEA"`
     - default: `"SBF"`